 For extraction, the liquid is added to the plant material.
 The extraction liquid will strip away the cannabinoids and flavor from the plant material but will probably take some green colorings too.
 Once enough cannabinoids have been extracted, heat the liquid to evaporate it down to the CBD base oil.

 Pros and Cons of the Solvent Extraction Method

 |Pros||Appropriate For Some Products: If you use high-grade alcohol, you may produce good quality oil.||Straightforward Process: Once you have the equipment, it isn’t difficult to complete.|

 |Cons||Extremely Dangerous: Butane and Ethanol are flammable, so it isn’t worth starting a fire in your home to extract CBD in this manner.||Potentially Harmful: As well as destroying plant waxes, this form of extraction may produce oil that contains chlorophyll or other harmful contaminants.|

 Final Words About CBD Extraction

-It is extremely important to understand the various CBD extraction methods as they have a major impact on the quality of the end product; not to mention your health.
-We don’t recommend utilizing the solvent method because not only is it dangerous to make, it is also more likely to cause health problems.
-The cost of CO2 supercritical extraction means it is not possible for 99.9% of readers, but it is an excellent, safe and efficient method.
+It is essential to understand the various CBD extraction methods as they significantly impact the quality of the end product, not to mention your health.
+We don’t recommend utilizing the solvent method because it is dangerous to make and is also more likely to cause health problems.
+The cost of CO2 supercritical extraction means it is not possible for 99.9% of readers, but it is an excellent, safe, and efficient method.

 Those who create their own CBD oils will tend to use dry ice or olive oil, which provide great purity and are easy to do.
 There are also other extraction methods that we have not mentioned in this guide.
-If you have experience in extracting CBD from the cannabis plant and would like to share your method, feel free to contact us in the comments or through our Facebook page.
+If you have experience extracting CBD from the cannabis plant and would like to share your method, please contact us in the comments or through our Facebook page.